ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 <brk>

-11. Which `curl` option is used to change the request method?
+11. **Which `curl` option is used to change the request method?**

     * to change the method into something else by using the **-X** or **--request** command-line options followed by the actual method name.

     * For example: curl http://google.com -X DELETE

-12. Which `curl` option is used to set request headers?
+12. **Which `curl` option is used to set request headers?**

     * To set request headers us command line opton **-H** or **--header**

     * For Example: curl -H Host: test.example http://example.com/

-13. Which `curl` option is used to view the response header?
+13. **Which `curl` option is used to view the response header?**

     * To view curl response headers, we need to use curl **-I** or **--include**

     * For Example: curl -I http://google.com

-14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?
+14. **Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?**

-    * a hacker will use a GET Request to discover what HTTP Requests the server will accept
+    * A hacker will use a GET Request to discover what HTTP Requests the server will accept
     * A hacker will also use the Options Method to determine what Options are allowed on the server
     * Forexample: curl -X OPTIONS https://example.org -i